 - “There are some pretty bowers, summer houses, grottos and fish ponds in this garden—the latter well stored with gold and silver fish.
 The mansion house is capacious and modern, and the prospects, on all sides, extremely beautiful.
 In landscape gardening, water and wood are indispensable for picturesque effect; and here they are found distributed in just proportions with hill and lawn and buildings of architectural beauty, the whole scene is cheerfully animated by the brisk commerce of the river, and constant movement in the busy neighborhood of Fairmount.

 “An engine for raising water to the plant houses, is sometimes put in operation.
 Mr. Pratt placed it here at a cost of three thousand dollars.
 The vegetable garden is well kept and is of suitable size.
 For many years the chief gardener was assisted by eleven or twelve labourers, he now employs only six; probably owing to the finished condition to which the proprietor has brought his grounds.
 The whole plot may contain about 20 acres; Mr. Pratt has owned it 30 years or more.
-The superintendent aided by the liberal spirit of that gentleman, conducts his business with skill and neatness, and may challenge any garden for minute excellence or general effect.”
+The superintendent aided by the liberal spirit of that gentleman, conducts his business with skill and neatness, and may challenge any garden for minute excellence or general effect.” back up to History

 - D. & C. Landreth, 1832, describing Lemon Hill (Floral Magazine and Botanical Repository 1: 6)